 For owner operators using semi-trucks, there’s two main types of trucking: intermodal and over-the-road.
 Let’s go over the differences between each one.
 OTR typically involves the carrier executing the long-haul of a shipment from one warehouse to another.
-Intermodal on the other hand deals with bringing a container from a rail yard to the warehouse and then back to the rail.
+Intermodal trucking (also known as drayage), on the other hand, deals with bringing a container from a rail yard to the warehouse and then back to the rail.

-In terms of finding freight for your business, there are plenty of load boards and apps out there that can connect you with the loads you need.
-For intermodal freight, owner operators can use the DrayNow app to find loads in their local area.
-Signing up is completely free and once on the app, you will have access to an entire marketplace where you can take as many loads as you’d like.
+In terms of finding freight for your business, there are plenty of load boards and apps out there that can connect you with the power only loads you need.
+For intermodal freight, owner operators can use the DrayNow app to find intermodal loads in their local area.
+Signing up is completely free and once on the app, you will have access to an entire marketplace where you can take as many intermodal loads as you can fit into your schedule.

 Here’s what is required in order to sign up: